THInK-Team/think-team.github.io/_members/fahim-shahriar.md

 ---
-Fahim Shahriar is a Ph.D. student in the Department of Electrical Engineering and Computer Science at the University of California, Irvine.
-His research interests include neuromorphic computing using emerging non-volatile memory technologies, particularly charge trap transistors (CTTs), as well as hardware security, with a focus on physically unclonable functions (PUFs) and obfuscation.
+Fahim Shahriar is a Ph.D. student in the Department of Electrical Engineering and Computer Science at UC Irvine.
+His research interests include neuromorphic computing using emerging non-volatile memories, particularly charge trap transistors (CTTs), as well as hardware security, with a focus on physically unclonable functions (PUFs) and obfuscation.